Speakers

 Face, Body, and Person Identification in Real-world Viewing Conditions

-P. Jonathon Phillips - National Institute of Standards and Technology, USA
+P. Jonathon Phillips, National Institute of Standards and Technology, USA

 Walter Scheirer, University of Notre Dame, USA